Telecommunication-Telemedia-Assessment/cencro/README.md

 ./cencro.py ref.mkv dis.mkv --meta_from_ref
 ```

-will calculate 360 center cropped VMAF scores atfer pre-processing the distorted video to the same resolution, framerate and pixel format as the reference video.
+It will calculate 360 center cropped VMAF scores atfer pre-processing the distorted video to the same resolution, framerate and pixel format as the reference video.
-A center crop of "-1" refers to a standard VMAF calculation without cropping, so called uncropped VMAF.
+A center crop of "-1" refers to a standard VMAF calculation without cropping, a so called uncropped VMAF.

 ## Reference
-If you use cencro in your research please cite the following paper:
+If you use `cencro` in your research please cite the following paper:

 ```
 @inproceedings{goering2019cencro,